hyperledger/aries-rfcs/concepts/0420-rich-schemas-common/README.md

 is finalized.

 ## Unresolved questions
+- Is the proposed interface generic enough to support other data registries?
 - We are not defining Rich Schema objects as DID DOCs for now.
 We may re-consider this in future once aries-vdr interface for DID resolving is defined and DID DOC specification is finalized.
 - Whether we should extend DID to be a standard for Rich Schema object IDs.